 • Room dimensions

-• Details of what your home is made up of
+• Details of what your home is built of

 • Window and door types